 Besides riding elephants and playing with big cats, the other cool thing I did in Chiang Mai was take an all day Thai cooking class.
 I’ve been cooking Thai food pretty much every week for the past 18 months.
 Assuming I don’t get hit on the head and forget everything I’ve learned, my Thai cooking […]

-I had a chance to get inside a cage with some cats in Chaing Mai at Tiger Kingdom.
-Photo Gallery For Tigers and a Lion
+I had a chance to get inside a cage with some cats in Chiang Mai at Tiger Kingdom.

 Shopping sign located in the Wallingford area of Seattle.

 I took this photo today at the Seattle’s Olympic Sculpture Park.
 The art piece is a stainless steel tree called Split.